amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 User defines porosity models in sublist *porosity models*.
 It contains as many sublists, e.g. *SOIL_1*, *SOIL_2*, etc, as there are different soils.
 The porosity models are associated with non-overlapping regions.
-Each of the sublists (e.g. *Soil 1*) includes a few mandatory parameters: *region name*, *model name*, and parameters for the selected model.
+Each of the sublists (e.g. *Soil 1*) includes a few mandatory parameters: *regions names*, *model name*, and parameters for the selected model.

 * `"porosity model`" [string] specifies a model for the soil.
   The available models are `"compressible`" and `"constant`".